 The Cornea, External Disease, and Refractive Surgery Division offers patient care over the complete spectrum of medical and surgical problems involving the cornea and other anterior structures of the eye.

-Duke Vision Rehabilitation
+Duke Vision Rehabilitation and Performance

 The Duke Vision Rehabilitation Division offers comprehensive vision rehabilitation through a multi-disciplinary team of health care providers for patients who have lost vision to age-related macular degeneration, glaucoma, stroke, diabetes, and other eye diseases.